Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 Congo-Kinshasa covers a large party of central sub-Saharan Africa north and south of the Equator.
 The South Atlantic Ocean is on its west and the western branch of the East African Rift valley, including Lake Albert, Lake Kivu, Lake Edward and Lake Tanganyika, on its east.

-The country is dominated by the Congo rainforest, the second largest in the world after the Amazon.
-This covers most of the low-lying central basin of the Congo River and is surrounded by plateaus merging into savannas in the south and southwest, by mountainous terraces in the west, and by dense grasslands in the north.
+It is dominated by the Congo rainforest, the second largest after the Amazon covering most of the low-lying central basin of the Congo River.
+It is surrounded by plateaus merging into savannas in the south, by mountainous terraces in the west, and by grasslands in the north.
 The Rwenzori and Albertine Rift Mountains are present in the extreme east with their active volcanoes.
 The Rift valley is rich in minerals and gem stones especially in the southeastern Katanga region.

 Congo-Kinshasa is the second largest country in Africa but has a relatively short coastline.
 It began to produce oil offshore in 1975 from the Congo Basin and in 1980 onshore near the coast.
 Around 20 fields produce modest amounts of oil.